A topic from the subject of Quantification in Chemistry.

 Introduction:

-• Molecular Weight Determination: Determining the average molecular weight of polymers using techniques like gel permeation chromatography (GPC) and viscosity measurements.
+• Molecular Weight Determination: Determining the average molecular weight of polymers using techniques like gel permeation chromatography (GPC), size exclusion chromatography (SEC), and viscosity measurements.
+Understanding molecular weight distribution is critical as it significantly impacts polymer properties.

-• Composition Analysis: Identifying and quantifying the different monomer units in a polymer by techniques like Fourier transform infrared (FTIR) spectroscopy and elemental analysis.
+• Composition Analysis: Identifying and quantifying the different monomer units, additives, and impurities in a polymer using techniques like Fourier transform infrared (FTIR) spectroscopy, nuclear magnetic resonance (NMR) spectroscopy, elemental analysis, and pyrolysis-gas chromatography/mass spectrometry (Py-GC/MS).

-• Thermal Analysis: Investigating the thermal properties of polymers using techniques like thermogravimetric analysis (TGA) and differential scanning calorimetry (DSC) to understand their thermal stability and transitions.
+• Thermal Analysis: Investigating the thermal properties of polymers using techniques like thermogravimetric analysis (TGA) to determine thermal stability and decomposition behavior, and differential scanning calorimetry (DSC) to study glass transitions, melting points, and crystallization behavior.

-• Rheological Analysis: Measuring the flow and deformation behavior of polymers under different conditions to determine their viscoelastic properties.
+• Rheological Analysis: Measuring the flow and deformation behavior of polymers under different conditions (shear rate, temperature, etc.) using rheometers.
+This helps determine viscoelastic properties, crucial for processing and application performance.

-• Surface Analysis: Examining the surface properties of polymers, including roughness, morphology, and composition, using techniques like atomic force microscopy (AFM) and X-ray photoelectron spectroscopy (XPS).
+• Surface Analysis: Examining the surface properties of polymers, including roughness, morphology, and composition, using techniques like atomic force microscopy (AFM), scanning electron microscopy (SEM), X-ray photoelectron spectroscopy (XPS), and contact angle measurements.
+This is important for understanding surface interactions and adhesion.

 Conclusion: